azagaya/laigter/README.md

 ![captura-piedras-9](https://user-images.githubusercontent.com/46932830/60845823-dcf87880-a1b3-11e9-8772-a42180f3abdc.png)
 ![specular4](https://user-images.githubusercontent.com/46932830/60845825-dcf87880-a1b3-11e9-9f32-45ccc27abe0f.png)

+## Compiling on Linux

+Compiling on linux is pretty straightforward.
+Just use your package manager to install prerequisites:

+* Qt and Qt creator: from package manager or online installer.
+* OpenCV: libopencv-dev from package manager
+* OpenGL libray: libgl1-mesa-dev from package manager.

+Thats it, you can open the .pro file with qtcreator and build or debug laigter.

 ## Compiling on Windows

-Compiling on linux is pretty straightforward, just use your package manager to install qtcreator, libopencv-dev and thats it, you can open the .pro file with qtcreator and build or debug laigter.
 For windows, unfortunately, there are more steps to be done.

-First you will need to install qt.
-I strongly discourage the offline installer, use the web installer instead.
+* Install Qt: I strongly discourage the offline installer, use the online installer instead.
 In the components selection window you will need to select  qt creator under "qt >> developer and designers tools" and the mingw 7.3 32bit or 64bit toolchain under "qt >> developer and designers tools >> mingw 7.3.0" and "qt >> qt 5.13.0 >> mingw 7.3.0".
 Do not choose the msvc toolchain.
-If you choose both the 32 and 64 bit versions, make sure that only one version is in the system path, otherwise you will have problems compiling
+If you choose both the 32 and 64 bit versions, make sure that only one version is in the system path, otherwise you will have problems compiling.
+Tested with Qt 5.11, 5.12 and 5.13.

+* Install cmake: [download](https://cmake.org/download/) and install cmake.

-Then you will need to download and compile opencv 3.2.
-It must be version 3.2, it cannot be any other version. be warned.
-But to compile opencv you will need cmake, so download and install that too.
+* Install opencv: [download](https://github.com/opencv/opencv/releases/tag/3.2.0) and compile opencv 3.2.
+It must be version 3.2, it cannot be any other version; be warned.

 Once you have installed cmake and downloaded opencv 3.2, folow this tutorial here:

 https://wiki.qt.io/How_to_setup_Qt_and_openCV_on_Windows

 But before clicking "generate" on cmake-gui, be sure to uncheck BUILD_opencv_python3 in case you have this flag and it is checked.
 I could not compile until I unchecked this.
-And also change EXECUTABLE_OUTPUT_PATH to C:\opencv-build\install\x86\mingw\bin wich is the path set on laigter.pro (or you could change the path on your laigter.pro to match your EXECUTABLE_OUTPUT_PATH)
+And also change EXECUTABLE_OUTPUT_PATH to C:\opencv-build\install\x86\mingw\bin wich is the path set on laigter.pro (or you could change the path on your laigter.pro to match your EXECUTABLE_OUTPUT_PATH).

 After several minutes, fortunately your compilation will be sucessfull.
 If that's the case, you can open the project on qt-creator, compile and run it.

-Once you want to deploy the application for windows, you will need the windeployqt command.
+* Deploy application: Once you want to deploy the application for windows, you will need the windeployqt command.
 Something like the following should be enough:

 ```
 mkdir .\deploy